Physical security: Trends for 2025

 Practicality will overcome hype |

-Organizations are becoming more strategic in how they deploy the cloud in their environment.
-They’re finding the right balance combining on-premises, edge, and cloud solutions wherever they fit best.
+Organizations are deploying the cloud more strategically in their environments.
+They’re finding the right balance and combining on-premises, edge, and cloud solutions wherever they fit best.

-In 2025, decision makers will put a bigger emphasis on hybrid systems.
-They’ll look for the best ways to centrally monitor remote sites from an on-premises headend system and reduce on-site maintenance work with lightweight, quick-deploy hybrid cloud systems.
-They’ll want to modernize their video or access control systems without scrapping their existing investments.
-Those with deployments that are fully in the cloud may also want to optimize data processing and storage costs or facilitate broader third-party integrations using on-premises infrastructure.
+In 2025, decision-makers will put a bigger emphasis on hybrid systems.
+They’ll look for the best ways to centrally monitor remote sites from an on-premises headend system and reduce on-site maintenance work with lightweight, quick-to-deploy hybrid systems.
+This will let them modernize video or access control systems without scrapping their existing investments.
+Those with deployments that are fully in the cloud may want to optimize data processing and storage costs or facilitate broader third-party integrations by adding on-premises infrastructure.

-Cloud-managed appliances (or edge devices) will be key for organizations who want to bring their existing hardware to the cloud.
-They’ll save time on deploying systems and save on the costs of changing non-compatible cameras or access control hardware—making the transition to the cloud easier.
+Cloud-managed appliances (or edge devices) will be key for organizations that want to bring their existing hardware to the cloud.
+They’ll save time deploying systems and save the costs of changing non-compatible cameras or access control hardware—making the transition to the cloud easier.

 CHECKLIST

-The 2025 State of Physical Security Report indicates that 42% of respondents who work in procurement, management, or use of physical security technology, plan to deploy some facet of AI in their security operations in the coming months.
+The 2025 State of Physical Security Report indicates that 42% of respondents who work in the procurement, management, or use of physical security technology plan to deploy artificial intelligence (AI) in their security operations in the coming months.

 When applied thoughtfully, AI-enabled security solutions can be game-changing.
-Especially when organizations start by identifying key operational challenges and then solve them through intelligent automation, which is a combination of artificial intelligence (AI), intuitive user experience (intuitive UX), and automation.
-The most effective implementations are anchored in Responsible AI, ensuring technology is both ethical and transparent.
-This approach not only mitigates risks but also enhances trust and compliance.
+This is especially true when organizations start by identifying key operational challenges and then solve them through intelligent automation.
+Intelligent automation combines AI with an intuitive user experience (intuitive UX) to create automated solutions to real-world problems.
+The most effective implementations are anchored in responsible AI, ensuring technology is both ethical and transparent.
+This approach mitigates risks and enhances trust and compliance.

-Physical security teams who integrate AI into their security systems will want outcome-driven benefits.
-These include automating event detection through video analytics and streamlining emergency response dispatch.
-By filtering and classifying events for human assessment and identifying process improvements, IA can transform data overload into actionable intelligence.
+Physical security teams that integrate AI into their security systems will want to see outcome-driven benefits, like automated event detection using video analytics and streamlined emergency response dispatch.
+By using AI to filter and classify events for human assessment and helping identify process improvements, intelligent automation can transform data overload into actionable intelligence.

 BLOG